retext-project/retext/README.md

   support

 The latest stable version of ReText can be downloaded from [PyPI].
-You can also use `pip install ReText` command to install it from there.
+You can also use `pip3 install ReText` command to install it from there.

 Translation files are already compiled for release tarballs and will be automatically loaded.
 For development snapshots, compile translations using